raspberrypilearning/encoded-art/en/step_2.md

 --- /task ---

-The first thing to do when creating art using the Python `Processing library` is to add `def setup():` to define a `setup` function that is run once at the beginning of your programme.
+The first thing to do when creating art using the Python `Processing library` is to add `def setup():` to define a `setup` function that is run once at the beginning of your program.

 --- task ---

-**Create:** Define the `setup` function in your code to set the output window size.
+**Create:** Define the `setup()` function in your code to set the output window size.

 --- collapse ---
 ---
-title: Setting the screen size when your programme starts
+title: Setting the screen size when your program starts
 ---

 --- code ---